Talk to Your Guide: (605) 252-9100

 Indigenous History and Cultural Perspectives

 The Black Hills and surrounding areas have long been home to Indigenous Nations whose relationships with the land continue today.
 These guides offer thoughtful context, shared with respect, to help visitors understand history, presence, and meaning beyond surface-level facts.
+You’ll find clear introductions to key themes and timelines, along with an emphasis on listening, accuracy, and the difference between curiosity and entitlement.

 native american arts and culture land acknowledgement indigenous history